picosh/docs/posts/getting-started.md

 keywords: [pico, getting, started]
 ---

+All of our managed services are connected via our main pico.sh SSH service.
+So in order to be granted access you will need to first create an account.

 # Create your account with Public-Key Cryptography

 We don't need your email address, all we need is an SSH keypair.
 So before you begin, please make sure you have a valid SSH keypair or [generate one](/faq#generating-a-new-ssh-key).

-To get started, simply SSH to our CMS:
+To get started, simply use SSH:

 ```bash
 ssh pico.sh